This page contains affiliate links. Please read our disclosure for more info.

 The tread on his soles was also much more worn down than on my Wool Runners.
 I can’t see this is a difference in the shoes, though, as the soles are the same.
 It’s more likely because Simon is heavier or perhaps just walks differently from me.

-Despite needing to replace them eventually, he still feels they were good value for the amount he wore them and was happy to buy the same shoes again.
+Despite needing to replace them eventually, he still feels they were good value for the amount he wore them and was happy to buy the same shoes again (he’s now on his third pair).

 Should you buy Allbirds Wool or Tree Runners?